On this page

 Family violence is most often thought of as occurring between intimate partners or immediate relations living in the same home.
 Family violence can also be perpetrated by someone in the same household who is in a ‘family-like relationship’ (such as a carer), or within relationships where there is cultural recognition by the community of a ‘family-like’ relationship (such as in Aboriginal communities) (Safe Steps 2023).

-Figure 5: A person under 18 years witnessed or was otherwise affected by more than one in three family violence incidents in Boroondara during 2022–23.
-Data source: Crime Statistics Agency 2024
+Figure 5: A person under 18 years witnessed or was otherwise affected by more than one in three family violence incidents in Boroondara during 2023–24.
+Source: Crime Statistics Agency 2025

-Figure 6: More than two in three people affected by family violence in Boroondara during 2023-24 were female.
-Data source: Crime Statistics Agency 2024
+Figure 6: 7 out of 10 family members affected by family violence in Boroondara during 2024 were female.
+Source: Crime Statistics Agency 2025.

-- For other local support services, see our Counselling and mental health services page.
+For other support services, see our Mental health and crisis support page.